Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 exception of type `X::Cro::LDAP::Client::DoubleConnect`.
 It will not implicitly break the connection and re-connect to the specified host.

-In most cases you want to call `unbind` method that sends an Unbind message to the server and terminates the connection.
-When it is for some reasons not desired, the `disconnect` method can be used to forcibly terminate a session.
+In most cases a graceful connection termination is desired and thus `unbind` method should be preferred over `disconnect`.
+The `disconnect` method drops the connection without sending Unbind Request to the server.

 ```perl6
 # Correct